Community Calling: re-home your old smartphone

 Did you know that there are approximately 1.5 million homes in the UK that still don't have access to the internet (Ofcom)?
 There are also an estimated 28 million smartphones tucked away unused in our homes.

 We’ve teamed up with VMO2 and The National Databank to data-wipe, clean and rehome unused smartphones along with 6 months’ free data, minutes and texts, to get more people digitally connected and tackle e-waste.
-So far 15,000 smartphones have been shared, providing vital support (Hubbub, 2023).
+So far over 18,000 smartphones have been shared, providing vital support (Hubbub, 2023).
 Do you have an unused phone that could be next?

 Does your old phone qualify?